shortstheory/dtn-unetstack/README.md

 The DtnAgent will support the Link service.
 This implicitly means it will have to support the Datagram service as well.
 However, it will not support the Reliability capability as there is no guarantee that we will receive the notification of a successful delivery.
 The Agent can only provide delivery notifications on a best effort basis to Datagrams which have Reliability set to null.
 Datagrams which require Reliability will be refused.

 This DtnAgent will receive Datagrams from the Router.
 This means the DtnAgent will not be responsible for routing messages for the time being.
 It will also receive messages from Reliable links which need to be passed up to the router.
-The below block diagram shows illustrates this:
+The below block diagram illustrates this:

 ![](DTNAgent.png)